 2) Accept the uncertainty of the future, and don’t place unnecessary expectations upon yourself.
 Worry has no place in the here and now.
 As Mark Twain once said,

 Keep your eyes on the news for any length of time and you’ll see it’s just one endless cycle of war, violent attacks, fragile economies, failing companies, and environmental disasters.
-It’s easy to think the world is headed downhill fast.
+It’s easy to think the world is heading in a downhill spiral fast.

 And who knows?
 Maybe it is.
-But successful people don’t worry about that because they don’t get caught up in things they can’t control.
+However, successful people don’t concern themselves with such matters, as they avoid dwelling on things beyond their control.
 Instead, they focus their energy on directing the two things that are completely within their power—their attention and their effort.
-They focus their attention on all the things they’re grateful for, and they look for the good that’s happening in the world.
+Successful people focus their attention on all the things they’re grateful for, and they look for the good that’s happening in the world.
 They focus their effort on doing what they can every single day to improve their own lives and the world around them, because these small steps are all it takes to make the world a better place.

 “They focus their effort on doing what they can every single day to improve their own lives and the world around them…”

 Bringing It All Together